m3db/m3/site/content/operational_guide/resource_limits.md

     # and read until the lookback period resets.
     lookback: 15s

-  # If set, will enforce a maximum cap on the bytes read from disk that make up time series objects themselves (not their data).
+  # If set, will enforce a maximum cap on the series read from disk.
-  # This limit can be used to ensure queries that match an extremely high volume of series can be limited before even
+  # This limit can be used to ensure queries that match an extremely high
-  # reading the underlying series data from disk.
+  # volume of series can be limited before even reading the underlying series data from disk.
   maxRecentlyQueriedSeriesDiskRead:
     # Value sets the maximum disk bytes read to make up the time series objects.
     value: 0